CONVENTION CENTER FUND & MUSEUM

 TOWN OF OCEAN CITY

-Budgeted revenue for Hall Rental and rental of the Performing Arts Center increases $75,000 in FY 23.
-Special Events revenue includes $50,000 anticipated from the Holiday Shopper’s Fair, and$43,000 for city-sponsored events to be held in the Performing Arts Center.
-Revenue estimates for Concession Revenue and Service Charges increase $5,000.
-Sales/Other reflects membership dues for the Convention & Visitor’s Bureau.
-These funds and the costs of the Bureau were moved to the General Fund in FY 23.
+Budgeted revenue for Hall Rental and rental of the Performing Arts Center increases $60,000 in FY 24.
+Special Events revenue includes $49,000 anticipated from the Holiday Shopper’s Fair, and $100,000 for city-sponsored events to be held in the Performing Arts Center.
+Revenue estimates for Concession Revenue and Service Charges decrease $10,000.
+Sales/Other reflects estimated revenue from the housing bureau.
 Food & Beverage Tax generated goes toward the retirement of debt for the Convention Center expansion.
 The rate was reduced from 1% to ½% in FY 10.
-Food & Beverage Tax is anticipated to generate $1,620,000 that will go toward debt retirement in FY 23. $200,000 will go into a fund for capital improvements at the Convention Center.
-Both the State Operating grant and the Town’s contribution will increase $263,544 for FY 23.
+Food & Beverage Tax is anticipated to generate $1,750,000 that will go toward debt retirement in FY 24. $200,000 will go into a fund for capital improvements at the Convention Center.
+Both the State Operating grant and the Town’s contribution will increase $162,471 for FY 24.

 CHANGES IN OPERATIONS: